saadkhi/AIR-TRACKER/README.md

 - [OpenCV](https://opencv.org/) for image processing.
 - [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) for the modern GUI.

 Feel free to contribute to the project by submitting issues or pull requests!
-Thank you :)
+Thank you.